Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

 ### Known Bugs

--   On Microsoft Edge the <hr> tag (representing the thin green line on the home page) appears positioned to the left of the screen.
+-   On Microsoft Edge the "hr" tag (representing the thin green line on the home page) appears positioned to the left of the screen.

 ## Deployment